 Symptoms of Poor Version Control

-If agile and iterative development are always integrating, building and testing the software in very small increments, then how can we ever have stable baselines or codelines?
+If agile and iterative development constantly integrate, build and test software in very small increments, how can we ever have stable baselines or codelines?
 How can we ever propagate fixes or enhancements from legacy releases to the current under-development release and make sure we aren't doing too much branching, merging and baselining?
 How can we make sure that the branching, merging and baselining that we are doing follows a simple, yet structured fashion that safeguards the integrity and reproducibility of the software without hindering productivity and development creativity?

-Robert Martin desribes several symptoms of poor design in that translate quite readily into symptoms of poor version control:
+Robert Martin describes several symptoms of poor design in that translate quite readily into symptoms of poor version control:

-- The software is difficult to integrate and deploy/upgrade because every update impacts, or is impacted by, dependencies upon other parts of the development, integration, or deployment environment
+- Rigidity/Inertia: The software is difficult to integrate and deploy/upgrade because every update impacts, or is impacted by, dependencies upon other parts of the development, integration, or deployment environment.

-- Builds are easily “broken” because integrating new changes impacts other fixes/features/enhancements that are seemingly unrelated to the change that was just made, or changes keep disappearing/reappearing or are difficult to identify/reproduce
+- Fragility/Inconsistency: Builds are easily “broken” because integrating new changes impacts other fixes, features, or enhancements that are seemingly unrelated to the change that was just made, creates changes keep disappearing and reappearing, or are difficult to identify/reproduce.

-- New fixes/features/enhancements take too long to develop because configurations and their updates take a long time to integrate/propagate or build & test.
+- Immobility/Inactivity: New fixes, features, or enhancements take too long to develop because configurations and their updates take a long time to integrate and propagate or build and test.

-- The “friction” of software process against the development flow of client-valued changes is too high because the process has an inappropriate degree of ceremony or control
+- Viscosity/Friction: The “friction” of the software process against the development flow of client-valued change is too high because the process has an inappropriate degree of ceremony or control.

-- Procedures and tasks are overly onerous and/or error-prone because of too many procedural roles/steps/artifacts, too fine-grained “micro” tracking/status-accounting, overly strict enforcement or rigid and inflexible workflow
+- Needless Complexity/Tedium: Procedures and tasks are overly onerous and/or error prone because of too many procedural roles, steps, and artifacts or are too fine-grained “micro” tracking/status-accounting and possess an overly strict enforcement or rigid and inflexible workflow.

-- The version-control process exhibits excessive branching/merging, workspaces or baselining in order to copy the contents of files, changes and versions to maintain multiple views of the codebase.
+- Needless Repetition/Redundancy: The version-control process exhibits excessive branching and merging, workspaces, or baselining in order to copy the contents of files, changes and versions to maintain multiple views of the codebase.

-- It is difficult to understand and disentangle the branching/merging and baselining schemes into a simple and transparent flow of changes for multiple tasks and features developed from multiple collaborating teams working on multiple projects from multiple locations for multiple customers
+- Opacity/Incomprehensibility: It is difficult to understand and untangle the branching, merging, and baselining schemes into a simple and transparent flow of changes for multiple tasks and features developed from multiple collaborating teams that are working on multiple projects from multiple locations for multiple customers.

 Why do these things happen?
-They may happen due to laziness or ignorance, or short-sightedness, or a host of other reasons.
-They happen because the practitioners involved haven't yet learned or appreciated the importance of sound version control principles and practices and haven't suffered the consequences of not following them.
+They may happen for a host of reasons.
+They happen because the practitioners involved haven't yet learned or appreciated the importance of sound version control principles and practices, and haven't suffered the consequences of not following them.
 Or perhaps they have suffered the consequences but they don't understand why.
-So they blame it on the wrong thing and avoid doing the right things, such as trying to prevent change when they need to simply make change easier to do, or try to overcompensate for something “bad” that happened by going too far to the other extreme.
+It may be blamed on the wrong thing, such as trying to prevent change when they need to simply make change easier.
+It may be that practitioners try to overcompensate for something “bad” that happened by going too far to the other extreme.

-What are these practices and principles that help us to recognize and resolve these problems?
-Many of the practices come from what is commonly called change-based (or change-oriented) versioning and task-based development.
-The corresponding principles have much in common with the principles
+Many of the practices that help us recognize and resolve these problems come from what is commonly called change-based (or change-oriented) versioning and task-based development.
+The corresponding principles have much in common with the principles of object-oriented design.